Oskar Romm: World War II

 World War II in Europe had begun on Friday, 1 September 1939, when German forces invaded Poland.
 In June 1941, German forces had launched Operation Barbarossa, the invasion of the Soviet Union.
 At the time of Romm's posting to JG 51, I. Gruppe was based at Jesau, present-day Juschny, located southeast of Königsberg, for conversion training to the Focke-Wulf Fw 190 radial engine fighter.
 Following the conversion, the Gruppe was sent to Lyuban on the Eastern Front on 10 September.
 Here, the Gruppe was subordinated to the Geschwaderstab of Jagdgeschwader 54 (JG 54—54th Fighter Wing) in the combat area of Army Group North.
+Here on 29 September, Romm's Fw 190 A-3 (Werknummer 2279—factory number) suffered engine failure, resulting in a belly landing near Shlisselburg.
+Romm sustained minor injuries in this accident.

 On 17 October 1942, I. Gruppe of JG 51 was detached from control of JG 54 began relocation to an airfield at Vyazma, in the combat area of Army Group Centre, where it became fully operational again on 23 October.
-Here on 22 November, Romm made an emergency landing in his Fw 190 A-3 (Werknummer 0291—factory number) due to engine failure 5 km north of Sychyovka.
+Here on 22 November, Romm made an emergency landing in his Fw 190 A-3 (Werknummer 0291) again due to engine failure 5 km north of Sychyovka.
 Fighting in the Battle of Velikiye Luki, Romm claimed his first aerial victory on 4 December in support of 9th Army near Rzhev when he shot down an Ilyushin Il-2 ground-attack aircraft.

 On 5 July 1943, German forces launched Operation Citadel, which initiated the Battle of Kursk.
 The battle began on 5 July 1943 with I. Gruppe of JG 51 supporting the German 9th Army in its northern attack on the Kursk salient.
 For the first days of the operation, I. Gruppe primary task was to provide fighter escort for the bombers of Kampfgeschwader 4, Kampfgeschwader 51 and Kampfgeschwader 53, as well as for the Junkers Ju 87 dive bombers of Sturzkampfgeschwader 1.
 That day, Romm claimed two aerial victories, taking his total to ten, an Il-2 ground-attack aircraft and a Mikoyan-Gurevich MiG-3 fighter.
 In the early morning of 8 July, 1.
 Flieger-Division (1st Air Division) intercepted Soviet radio communication and ordered I. Gruppe of JG 51 to engage a large formation of Il-2 ground-attack aircraft from 299 ShAD (Shturmovaya Aviatsionnyy Diveeziya—Ground Attack Air Division).
 The Luftwaffe fighters engaged 30 Il-2s, escorted by 15 Soviet fighters, in the area of Fatezh.
 In this encounter, four Il-2s were shot down, including one by Romm.

 In September 1943, Romm was transferred to Ergänzungs-Jagdgruppe Ost, specialized training unit for new fighter pilots destined for the Eastern Front, as an instructor.
 During this assignment, he was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 17 October.
 He was awarded his Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 29 February 1944 when his victory score stood at 76.